madskristensen/MarkSite/src/pages/Languages/json.md

 Writing JSON documents has never been easier and more fluent than with the Visual Studio JSON editor.

-You can even type the colon inside the property name to boost your productivity.
+You can even type the colon inside the property name to save a few keystrokes.

 ![Basic JSON auto-completion](_assets/json-basic-auto-completion.gif)